Quantum computing: Search problems

-Since chemistry and nanotechnology rely on understanding quantum systems, and such systems are impossible to simulate in an efficient manner classically, quantum simulation may be an important application of quantum computing.
-Quantum simulation could also be used to simulate the behavior of atoms and particles at unusual conditions such as the reactions inside a collider.

-About 2% of the annual global energy output is used for nitrogen fixation to produce ammonia for the Haber process in the agricultural fertilizer industry (even though naturally occurring organisms also produce ammonia).
-Quantum simulations might be used to understand this process and increase the energy efficiency of production.

 Quantum annealing

 Quantum annealing relies on the adiabatic theorem to undertake calculations.
 A system is placed in the ground state for a simple Hamiltonian, which slowly evolves to a more complicated Hamiltonian whose ground state represents the solution to the problem in question.
-The adiabatic theorem states that if the evolution is slow enough the system will stay in its ground state at all times through the process.
+The adiabatic theorem states that if the evolution is slow enough, the system will stay in its ground state at all times through the process.
+Quantum annealing can solve Ising models and the (computationally equivalent) QUBO problem, which in turn can be used to encode a wide range of combinatorial optimization problems.
 Adiabatic optimization may be helpful for solving computational biology problems.

 Machine learning

 Since quantum computers can produce outputs that classical computers cannot produce efficiently, and since quantum computation is fundamentally linear algebraic, some express hope in developing quantum algorithms that can speed up machine learning tasks.

-For example, the quantum algorithm for linear systems of equations, or "HHL Algorithm", named after its discoverers Harrow, Hassidim, and Lloyd, is believed to provide speedup over classical counterparts.
+For example, the HHL Algorithm, named after its discoverers Harrow, Hassidim, and Lloyd, is believed to provide speedup over classical counterparts.
 Some research groups have recently explored the use of quantum annealing hardware for training Boltzmann machines and deep neural networks.

 Deep generative chemistry models emerge as powerful tools to expedite drug discovery.
 However, the immense size and complexity of the structural space of all possible drug-like molecules pose significant obstacles, which could be overcome in the future by quantum computers.
 Quantum computers are naturally good for solving complex quantum many-body problems and thus may be instrumental in applications involving quantum chemistry.
 Therefore, one can expect that quantum-enhanced generative models including quantum GANs may eventually be developed into ultimate generative chemistry algorithms.

 Engineering

+As of 2023, classical computers outperform quantum computers for all real-world applications.
+While current quantum computers may speed up solutions to particular mathematical problems, they give no computational advantage for practical tasks.
+Scientists and engineers are exploring multiple technologies for quantum computing hardware and hope to develop scalable quantum architectures, but serious obstacles remain.